 The IABR investigated the feasibility of the World Water Atlas in 2016 under the authority of the Ministry of Infrastructure and the Environment.
 The outcomes and recommendations ensuing from that investigation prompted the ministry to ask Deltares, the Netherlands Environmental Assessment Agency, and the IABR to form a consortium to realize the Atlas under the auspices of the Dutch Special Envoy for Water and in collaboration with a variety of representatives of the Dutch as well as, in the future, the international water community.

-The 1.0 version of the World Water Atlas will be launched at World Water Day, 22 March 2018,, in New York, during a meeting of the High Level Panel on Water.
+The 1.0 version of the World Water Atlas has been launched at World Water Day, 22 March 2018,, in New York, during a meeting of the High Level Panel on Water.